-Thank you for supporting GENTLE DAY by purchasing our products.
-A part of your purchase goes to our projects and charities.
-Here are the most significant projects that we are involved with Genial Day in the U.S. and Gentle Day in Europe.
+Thank you for supporting GENTLE DAY® by purchasing our products.
+A part of the proceeds from your purchase goes to our projects and charities.
+Here are the most significant projects that Genial Day in the U.S. and Gentle Day® in Europe are involved with.

 Reaching Women in Need With Period.org